bradgwest/paap/write/paper.md

 The Calinski-Harabasz index is unbounded in the positive direction.
 For this reason, we normalize the results for each cluster solution ($k \in {1...10}$) to the largest value to enable comparison.
 Higher values indicate a lower relative within cluster dispersion, i.e. tighter clusters.

 DCEC and its predecessor algorithms do not extend to the one/no cluster solution.
 At each iteration in the clustering algorithm, the probability that sample $i$ belongs to cluster $k$ is calculated according to Equation \ref{eq:cauchy}.
-In the once cluster solution, this probability is $1$ and does not change, leading to a Kullback-Leiber divergence of zero.
+In the one cluster solution, this probability is $1$ and does not change, leading to a Kullback-Leiber divergence of zero.
 This implies that the model optimizes exclusively for image reconstruction loss.
 In other words, the algorithm is reduced to a CAE.